katholiek-onderwijs-vlaanderen/sri4node/README.md

  - *sql()* : A method for appending sql.
  - *param()* : A method for appending a parameter to the text sql.
  - *array()* : A method for appending an array of parameters to the sql. (comma-separated)
-- The name of the URL parameter
+- The name of the URL parameter.
+- *db* A database object that you can use to execute extra SQL statements.

 All the methods on the sql object can be chained.
 It forms a simple fluent interface.
 All the supplied functions extend the SQL statement with an 'AND' clause.

-This type of function has no return value.
+This type of function must return a promise.
+When the URL parameter was applied to the **sql object**, then the promise should be resolved.
+If one query function rejects it's promise, the client will find all responses by all rejecting *query* functions and receive 404 Not Found.
+It should reject with one or more objects that correspond to the SRI definition of an [error][sri-error].
+Mind you that *path* does not makes sense for errors on URL parameters, so it is ommited.
+If a query parameter is supplied that is not supported, the client also receives a 404 and a listing of supported query parameters.

 ### afterupdate / afterinsert